openTdataCH/netexRealisationGuideSwitzerland/docs/08_service_calendars.md

 *→ [Glossary definition](A4_annex_glossary.md#servicecalendarframe)*

 ### Purpose
+Groups calendar definitions that describe when services operate - day types, operating periods, and day-type assignments.

 See the following class diagram for the most important objects of the SERVICE CALENDAR FRAME and their relationships to the other frames.

 ```mermaid